bernhardAxonIvy/doc/source/designer-guide/user-interface/email-notifications/index.rst

 -----

 **Subject**
-    The ``<title>`` html tag is re-used as email subject
+    The ``<title>`` HTML tag is re-used as the email subject

 **Images**
-    Can be referred in the html either from CMS or the file system.
-These resources will be embedded as mime parts.
+    In the HTML, images can be referred to either from the CMS or the file system.
+These resources will be embedded as MIME parts.
 External images will not be embedded and the links will not be modified at all.

 **Skip**
-    You can avoid the standard mail sending procedure by custom conditions (e.g. do not send mails to technical users).
-To do so implement an alternative process flow without displaying any User Dialog or HTML Page activity.
+    You can modify the standard mail sending behavior using custom conditions (e.g. do not send emails to technical users).
+To do so, implement an alternative process flow without displaying any User Dialog or HTML Page activity.

 **API**
-    Some API hints to implement email notification processes:
+    Some hints on APIs to implement email notification processes:

-    * get the user you can use ``ivy.security().members().findById(notificationSecurityMemberId)``
+    * get the user with ``ivy.security().members().findById(notificationSecurityMemberId)``
-    * get the task you can use ``ivy.wf.findTask(notificationTaskId)``
+    * get the task with ``ivy.wf.findTask(notificationTaskId)``
-    * get the current open task for a user ``ivy.wf.findWorkTasks(...)``
+    * get the list of tasks that a user can work on with ``ivy.wf.findWorkTasks(...)``